 Political school for artists

 Do you want to address social issues through art?
-Does experience tell you that the idea of ‘the world of art’ as a separate sphere independent from society is mere rhetoric?
-Would you like to learn more about the concept of the autonomy of art, artistic genius and talent?
+Does experience tell you that the reach of that sort of engagement is futile?
 Are you an artist, but you’re forced to work outside the sphere of art in order to survive?
 Does capitalism have you working your fingers to the bone and you want to see whether there’s an alternative?
-Do you want to find out what class really means and why we need class theory in order to understand the society in which we live?
+Do you want to find out what the concept of class really means and why we need class theory in order to understand the society in which we live?
 Are you interested in the history of socialism as an ideology and the history of the labour movement as a political force?
-Do you want to find out more about actually existing socialisms, beyond the mantra of ‘socialism is a utopia’?
-Do you consider the woman question inseparable from theoretical and practical reflections on radical social and economic changes?
-Do you want to learn more about the history of feminism within the framework of the international socialist and workers’ movement?
-Do you recognise the power of trade unions, but can’t make sense of the workers’ struggle and organization in modern terms?
-Are you fed up with the way right-wingers and capitalism’s proponents speak over you?
+Do you believe that the emancipation of women is inseparable from theoretical and practical reflections on radical social and economic changes?
+Are you concerned about the workers’ struggle and the possibility of organizing in contemporary circumstances?
+Are you looking for ways to strengthen your argumentation for future discussions with right-wingers and proponents of capitalism?

 Stipe Ćurković: Classes and Class Theory